 The strike-breakers were recruited mainly from country areas, and were used to fill jobs on the wharves or in essential industries.
-Teachers and students from Shore, Newington and Sydney University also volunteered in an attempt to keep trains and trams running from Central station.
+Teachers and students from Shore, Newington and Sydney University ‘had the time of their lives’ volunteering to keep trains and trams running from Central station.

 One of the SCEG’s schoolboys was Adrian Curlewis.
 He lived with his parents on the ‘other side of the tracks’ at Mosman.
 His Father Herbert Raine Curlewis (b.1869) had married Ethel Turner, author of Seven Little Australians , in 1896.

 According to the Ethel Curlewis’ (nee.
 Turner’s) biographer Brenda Niall